fiowro/pmm2-doc/docker.md

 To install specific PMM Server version instead of the latest one, just put desired version number after the colon.
-Also in this scenario it may be useful to [https://www.percona.com/doc/percona-monitoring-and-management/glossary.option.html](prevent updating PMM Server via the web interface) with the `DISABLE_UPDATES` docker option.
+Also in this scenario it may be useful to [prevent updating PMM Server via the web interface](https://www.percona.com/doc/percona-monitoring-and-management/glossary.option.html) with the `DISABLE_UPDATES` docker option.

 For example, installing version 1.14.1 with disabled update button in the web interface would look as follows: